Healthy Fiddleleaf Fig (Ficus lyrata) in bright indirect, also known as Fiddleleaf Fig

 🧩Moderate Difficulty ☀️Bright Indirect ⚠️Toxic to Pets

-Fiddleleaf Fig grows best in bright indirect light - water when the top layer has dried, and avoid constantly wet soil, which is a common cause of problems.
+In practice, Fiddleleaf Fig stays happiest in bright indirect light.
+Water when the top layer has dried, and keep the roots out of constantly wet soil.

 Fiddleleaf Fig Quick Facts